SOCAR: Other operations

 On 15 July 2021, SOCAR signed a cooperation agreement with Technip Energies involving a joint pilot project to produce offshore energy on a floating wind turbine.
 Back in April of the same year, Azerbaijan had signed a memorandum of understanding with the International Finance Corporation (IFC) in order to cooperate on offshore wind development.
 The cooperation between the two companies is to determine the potential of the countries offshore wind possibilities.

 On May 16, 2025, SOCAR Energy Switzerland, a subsidiary of the State Oil Company of the Azerbaijan Republic (SOCAR), commissioned Switzerland's first fast-charging station for electric trucks.
 The station, which is also SOCAR’s first of its kind, was officially opened at the Kölliken Nord refueling complex along Switzerland’s A1 motorway.
 The station is part of efforts to develop infrastructure for electric commercial vehicles in the country.

 In June 2025, it was announced that SOCAR acquired a 10% stake in the Israeli Tamar gas field, which is worth an estimated $1.25 billion.
 On August 2, 2025 SOCAR signed an agreement with Turkey to deliver gas to Syria through the Kilis Aleppo pipeline.

 In September 2025, an agreement between Gruppo API and SOCAR was made for SOCAR to acquire 99.82% of Gruppo API from the owning family.
-The acquisition, which is estimated to be valued at 2.5 billion euros, is to be completed in the first quarter of 2026.
+The acquisition, which is estimated to be valued at 3 billion euros, is twas completed in the second quarter of 2026.

+In November 2025, SOCAR entered a memorandum of understanding (MuO) with Dragon Oil of the United Arab Emirates to explore opportunities for joint projects in the oil and gas sectors in the Caspian Sea basin.